kopia/kopia/site/content/docs/Installation/_index.md

 ### Compilation From Source

-If you have [Go 1.12](https://golang.org/) or newer, you may download and build Kopia yourself.
+If you have [Go 1.13](https://golang.org/) or newer, you may download and build Kopia yourself.
 No special setup is necessary, other than the Go compiler.
 You can simply run:

 ```shell
 $ go get github.com/kopia/kopia
 ```

 The resulting binary will be available in `$HOME/go/bin`.
+Note that this will produce basic binary that has all the features except support for HTML-based UI.
+To build full binary, download the source from GitHub and run:

+`make install` (on macOS/Linux) or `install.cmd` on Windows.
+Note that building on Windows also requires [NPM](https://nodejs.org/) to be installed.